Assign optimization for algorithmic differentiation reuse index management strategies: Reuse index management and copy optimization

-The linear index manager (LIM) generates an adjoint vector that has the size of the number of statements minus the number of copy statements due to the assign optimization.
-However, it does not generate memory for each distributed identifier.
-The other two index managers generate adjoint vectors that are sized according to the number of AD variables in the program and their activity.
-Usually, these are smaller by orders of magnitude compared to the linear index management case.
-Nevertheless, the reuse index managers create a vector of indices that has nearly the same number of entries as the adjoint vector of the linear index manager.
-Therefore, memory gains in a non vector mode setting ($d=1$) can only be as large as half of the size of the adjoint vector of the linear index manager case.
-The new use count index manager has the advantage that the memory for indices is smaller because statements for copy operations are removed from the equation.
-However, extra memory is required for the use count of each identifier.
-Compared to the reuse index manager, memory is saved with the use count index manager as soon as $i_{\text{max}}<s_c$.
+Unlike tapes using a linear index manager, tapes using a reuse index mangers need to store the left hand side index for each statement.
+The number of storage locations is almost as large as the number of entries in the adjoint vector of the linear index manager case.
+Therefore, if \ic{int} is used for storing indices and \ic{double} is used for storing adjoints, memory gains in a non vector mode setting ($d=1$) can only be as large as half the size of the adjoint vector of the linear index manager case.
+The new multi use index manager has the advantage that the memory for indices is smaller because statements for copy operations are removed from Equation \eqref{eq.memEnd}.
+However, extra memory is required for the multi use of each index.
+Compared to the reuse index manager, memory is saved with the multi use index manager as soon as $i_{\text{max}}<s_c$.
 Since $i_{\text{max}}$ is usually quite small, this often holds true in practice.

-The memory consumption due to the index manager is driven by the use case.
+Whether the memory consumption of a linear or reuse scheme is preferable depends on the use case.
 In a program where $i_\text{max}\approx s$, the linear index manager prevails.
 On the other hand, if $i_\text{max} \ll s$, then the reuse index manager is preferable.
-Real world applications will most of the time lie in between these extremes, so a clear recommendation cannot be given.
-However, the situation changes in the vector mode setting. $d$ is usually chosen as either a multiple of the SIMD vector size or equal to the size of the output variables of the program.
+Real-world applications will most of the time lie in between these extremes, so a clear recommendation cannot be given.

+However, the situation changes in the vector mode setting. $d$ is usually chosen either as a multiple of the SIMD vector size or equal to the size of the output variables of the program.
 Here, the reuse index managers require a lot less memory than the linear index manager.
-For the linear index manager, $d$ is multiplied with the number of statements which is usually quite large.
-The SU2 results in Table \ref{tab.su2MemoryPreAccNo} give an impression of the achievable memory savings.
-For $d=1$, the adjoint vector requires 24.3\,GB for the linear index manager, 0.7\,GB for the reuse index manager and 0.6\,GB for the use count index manager.
-As discussed above, these sizes would scale with $d$.
+For the linear index manager, $d$ is multiplied by the number of statements, which is usually quite large.
+From Equations \eqref{eq.memMid} and \eqref{eq.memEnd} it would seem that the adjoint vectors of both reuse managers have the same size.
+However, the new multi use index manager changes the index distribution of the program.
+The elimination of copy operations on the tape can lead to a reduction in $i_{\text{max}}$, which can improve the scaling in the vector mode even further.

-The assign optimization with an index manager that reuses indices is the new contribution of the paper.
-In the results section below, we test the runtime and memory impacts.